 With the new Sales query selected, click Transform > Group By.

 When the Group By dialog box opens, make the following selections:

 - Column: Value

 Click OK.
-The Preview Window should display the following table, with the total sales by customer.
+The Preview Window now displays the following table, with the total sales by customer.

-In the last example, we created the Merge as a new query; this time, we can add the Merge as another step.
-Click click Home -> Merge Queries.
+In the last example, we created the merge as a new query.
+This time, to demonstrate another method, we will add the Merge as another step to an existing query.
+Click Home > Merge Queries.